How can you optimize your content to be cited by AI?

 For example, rather than stating that "GEO improves traffic," specify that "according to the latest performance tests, optimization for generative engines can generate a 35% increase in visibility on conversational queries."

 Being cited by AI means producing content that can be used as is.
 Models favor clear, neutral, and informative passages.
-Overly long sentences, marketing jargon, or vague promises reduce the likelihood of being used.
+Overly long sentences, marketing jargon, or vague promises reduce the likelihood of being cited.

 Good GEO content includes explicit definitions, step-by-step explanations, and concise wording.
 It anticipates follow-up questions and provides structured answers.

 Organize your content into thematic clusters.
-If you're talking about GEO, you should have satellite pages on LMO (Language Model Optimization) and AEO (Answer Engine Optimization).
+If you are talking about GEO, you should have satellite pages on LMO (Language Model Optimization) and AEO (Answer Engine Optimization).
 This network proves to AI that your site covers the topic comprehensively.
 Thematic depth is a major quality signal for language models that seek to avoid superficial sources.

-Real-time updates
+Real-time updating

 AI engines such as Perplexity access the web in real time.
 Outdated content will be systematically discarded in favor of a more recent source.
-It is essential to clearly indicate the date of the last update and to refresh the figures at least twice a year.
+It is imperative to clearly indicate the date of the last update and to refresh the figures at least twice a year.

 Conclusion